 This layer has a nominal accuracy of 0.1-1m in urban areas and 1-100m in rural areas.
 For more detailed information about parcel accuracies please refer to the [Survey Boundary Marks](https://data.linz.govt.nz/layer/50774) layer which contains accuracies for each parcel node.

 The combination of this layer with the non-primary parcels layer provides all current parcels for New Zealand (i.e. excludes Historic and Pending parcels)

 The originating data for parcel/title associations includes some non-official sources where the official data does not support a link.
-For more information [see](http://www.linz.govt.nz/about-linz/linz-data-service/dataset-information/cadastral-titles-data)
+For more information see [the LINZ website](http://www.linz.govt.nz/about-linz/linz-data-service/dataset-information/cadastral-titles-data)

 LINZ and its predecessors have been responsible for cadastral data in New Zealand for more than a hundred years.